ziem/android-development-blogs/README.md

 ### Contributing guidelines

-If you would like to add a new website or blog to the list, create the new issue using template below:
+If you would like to add a new website or blog to the list, create a new issue using template below:

 > **Title:** Add http://example.com